agadzinski93/multer-remote-storage/README.md

  * This example manually calls JOI's (a validation library for NodeJS)
  * validation function to validate the fields on req.body
  *
- * In this example, you'll still need to call JOI's validator as a
- * middleware in your route AFTER multer to actually give the client
- * a response with error details
- *
  * You can create a more complex function that checks on which
  * URL the client is visiting to decide which validator to use.
  * This prevents you from having to create another RemoteStorage